Connemara County Galway, Ireland Travel Guide

 Book in advance, especially for automatics.
 Requires valid license and credit card for deposit.

-Hertz, Avis, Budget, Enterprise, Sixt, and Europcar operate at airports and in Galway City.
+Hertz, Avis, Budget, Enterprise, Sixt, and Europcar operate within airports and in Galway City.

-Less common; most visitors opt for cars or bicycles.
+Less common; most visitors opt for cars or by bicycles.

-Available in Clifden, Roundstone, Letterfrack; electric bikes may be available.
+Available in Clifden, Roundstone, Letterfrack; e-bikes may be available.

 Self-driving offers the most freedom for exploration within Connemara.
-Driving on the left-hand side of the road is mandatory.
+Managing a car on the left-hand side of the road is mandatory.

 Day tours from Galway City visit popular sites like Kylemore Abbey and Connemara National Park.

 Contact operators in advance for accessibility provisions.
-Newer vehicles and attractions offer features.
+Newer modes of transport and attractions offer features.

 Planning your journeys well in advance is to navigating Connemara using public transportation.
 Services can be infrequent, especially in rural areas, requiring careful scheduling.